ArturCr/Pico-W-Weather-Station-MongoDB-BME280/README.md

 <br />

 ##  Success (or likely debugging 😅)
 By now the system should be working but there is a chace something is wrong.
-If so please feel free to raise an issue and I wish you the best of luck debugging and hacking the server to do more
+If so please feel free to raise an issue and I wish you the best of luck debugging and hacking the system to do more
 <br />

 ## Roadmap: